 But there was something that fascinated Gareth even more than Egil stories, and that was the truth behind them.

-Egil really did exist, of that there was no question, but the historical accounts of the man were very different from the stories of the hero.
+Egil really did exist, but the historical accounts of the man were very different from the stories of the hero.
 Gareth would know; he was renowned as a bit of an expert on the subject.
-He’d read every account he could, compiled collections of stories and cross-referenced them with the historical accounts.
+He’d read everything he could, compiled collections of stories and cross-referenced them with historical accounts.
 He’d written papers, dissected myths, and dedicated years of his life to researching this mysterious figure.

 The Egil of stories was a hero, infallible and just.
 Many of the historical accounts agreed, but others…

+Well, others said he was selfish.
+A monster.
+A man who brought war against Unity, the greatest peacemaker.
 There was one account in particular that stuck with Gareth, one he’d found in the journal of a past Unity Representative.
-He’d had to beg his sister to let him read it, at least long enough to copy the important bits into his notes, before it was locked away in Unity’s archives for good.
 The entry called Egil Unity’s “greatest adversary,” an enemy to the peace, to everything Unity was created to protect.

 He’d seen Egil in battle, the author had said, and felt terror as he watched Egil cut down Unity soldiers one by one, more monster in his movements than man.
 He was unnatural, the author had written in a shaky hand.
 “What monster have we created?”